 - How to Hire Employees in China

-In this case, by culture we mean the personality and characteristics of a company.
-It is what makes the company unique and is the sum of values, traditions, attitudes, behaviors.
+Work culture encompasses all social characteristics of a company.
+This includes hierarchy, communications, company policies, reward structures, onboarding processes, HR, company traditions, offices, etc… It is what makes the company unique and is the sum of values, traditions, attitudes and behaviors in the workplace.

-- It allows you to improve the employee’s retention and their well-being: the happier and more fulfilled the employees, the more they want to stay in the company;
+- Improve talents retention rates: the happier and more fulfilled the employees, the more they want to stay in the company.

-- It contributes to improving employee performance: an employee who feels good in the company is an employee who is focused and committed to growing together with the company.
+- Improve employee performance: an employee who is challenged, rewarded and feels good in the company is an employee who is focused and committed to growing together with the company.

 Establishing a positive work culture must be done at a strategic level and is the management that gives a guideline regarding the work culture.